Open Campus - 18 Weeks

 Climate

-- Northern Hemisphere Cities: Athens, Kyoto, Seoul, Singapore, Copenhagen, Milan, Yucatán
+- NORTHERN HEMISPHERE CITIES: Athens, Kyoto, Seoul, Shanghai, Singapore, Copenhagen, Milan, Yucatán

 - Spring (March to May): Generally mild and pleasant.
-Temperatures range from 15°C to 25°C (59°F to 77°F) in Athens, Kyoto, Seoul, Copenhagen, and Milan—perfect for sightseeing and outdoor activities.
-Singapore and Yucatán remain warm year-round, with temperatures around 25°C to 30°C (77°F to 86°F), and spring often brings occasional showers.
+Temperatures range from 15°C to 25°C (59°F to 77°F) in Athens, Kyoto, Seoul, Shanghai, Copenhagen, and Milan, making it ideal for sightseeing and outdoor activities.
+Shanghai tends to be more humid with frequent spring showers.
+Singapore and Yucatán remain warm year-round, with temperatures around 25°C to 30°C (77°F to 86°F), and spring often brings occasional rain.

-- Autumn (September to November): Cooler and comfortable in most cities, with temps dropping to 15°C–25°C (59°F–77°F).
-Milan, Athens, and Seoul enjoy mild, pleasant weather.
-Singapore remains warm and humid, while Yucatán’s rains taper off, making it a great time to visit.
+- Autumn (September to November): Cooler and comfortable in most cities, with temperatures dropping to 15°C–25°C (59°F–77°F).
+Milan, Athens, Seoul, and Shanghai enjoy mild, pleasant weather with lower humidity.
+Singapore remains warm and humid, while the Yucatán’s rains taper off, making it a favorable time to visit.

 - Spring (September to November): Mild and blooming, with temperatures from 15°C to 25°C (59°F to 77°F) in Sydney, Santiago, Buenos Aires, and Cape Town.
 Monteverde (Costa Rica) stays warm and humid, around 20°C to 25°C (68°F to 77°F), with frequent showers.